 Christian Etter, economist, Dr. rer. pol.,

-was the Delegate of the Federal Council for Trade Agreements and member of SECO’s Board of Directors until January 2018.
+was the Delegate of the Federal Council for Trade Agreements and member of SECO’s Board of Directors.
 As an ambassador, he headed the Special Foreign Economic Services Division (goods/services trade, non-tariff barriers to trade, investments, foreign trade legislation).
 He was the chief negotiator for free trade agreements with China, the Gulf states, Canada, South Korea, the South African Customs Union, Egypt and Tunisia, and he headed the Swiss delegation in the Joint Committee of the Switzerland-EU Free Trade Agreement.

 Caroline Gueissaz, graduate engineer ETH,

 is an associate partner at Vaccani, Zweig & Associates, Management Consulting and M&A in Zurich.
 She is responsible for the courses for boards of directors and members of the administration at CRPM in Lausanne, managing director of the Business Angels Swiss in French-speaking Switzerland and FDP parliamentarian for the canton of Neuchâtel.
 She has been a member of the board of directors of various SMEs since 1998.